innat/medic-ai/README.md

 # MEDIC

-MEDIC serves as a Python-based library.
+MEDIC serves as a python-based library for medical image analysis.

 # Installation